Advancing Graphite and Cobalt Projects for the Battery Industry

 Berkwood Resources Ltd. (TSXV:BKR) is a Vancouver-based junior resource exploration company.
-As their slogan “Plugged into high tech minerals” suggests, Berkwood focuses on finding resources for 21st century technologies.
-The company has staked its future on two major Quebec projects with graphite and cobalt, respectively.
+As their slogan “Plugged into high tech minerals” suggests, Berkwood focuses on finding resources for 21st-century technologies.
+The company has staked its future on four Quebec projects with graphite, cobalt, vanadium and lithium (all elements that go into electric car batteries.

 “In 25 years of being involved in resource companies, I’ve developed a focused recipe for success.
 And that’s structure, structure, structure,” said Berkwood President and CEO Thomas Yingling.
 “You need geological structure, management structure and share structure—and Berkwood possesses all three.”

-The company’s flagship property shares a similar structure with one of the highest grade graphite deposits in the world, located on Mason Graphite’s Lac Guéret property in Cȏte Nord, Quebec.
+The company’s flagship property, the Lac Guerét project, shares a similar structure with one of the highest-grade graphite deposits in the world, located on Mason Graphite’s property in Cȏte Nord, Quebec.
 Both companies own large contiguous properties, with a major geological anomaly trending from Mason’s land onto Berkwood’s to the south suggesting the presence of a shared resource structure.

 Mason Graphite’s high-grade graphite project possesses an NI 43-101 compliant proven and probable mineral resource, grading 17.2 percent carbon as graphite.
 Mason is in the midst of mine development.
-Next door, Berkwood has completed preliminary exploration and is proceeding with de-risking and permitting.
-A 1,500-meter to 2,000-meter drill program is expected for summer 2017.
+Next door, Berkwood has completed preliminary exploration and conducted three separate drill programs totaling 27 holes over the course of the summer and winter of 2017 , which led to results that were characterized as high grade (18% Cg) and large graphite flakes.
+The company completed its third phase of drilling at the end of March.

 A three-hour drive from the city of Baie-Comeau, Berkwood’s Lac Guéret property boasts good infrastructure, with a highway slated for a major $400 million upgrade passing nearby and many access roads.
 It’s also situated in one of the most mining friendly jurisdictions in the world—Quebec, ranked 6 of 104 areas on the Fraser Institute’s 2016 global Mining Attractiveness Index.
 The index is calculated based on the absence of onerous regulations, and the presence of low taxes, high quality infrastructure and supportive government policies.
 The latter includes Quebec’s highly regarded sustainable development initiative.

-Through aerial magnetic surveys at Lac Guéret Berkwood discovered six zones with anomalies suggesting large graphite deposits.
-Follow-up ground crews with hand-held magnetometers tested these anomalies to confirm their existence and whether they could contain high grades.
+Through aerial magnetic surveys at Lac Guéret, Berkwood discovered six zones with anomalies suggesting large graphite deposits.
+Follow-up ground crews with hand-held electromagnetic survey equipment tested these anomalies to confirm their existence and whether they could contain high grades.
 The number of candidates were reduced from six to two based on size and economic feasibility.
 One of the remaining two areas of high potential (Zone 2) contains the anomaly bisected by the shared Mason/Berkwood property boundary.

-Berkwood continues to deliver shareholder value by maintaining a tight share structure—with less than 13 million shares issued to date despite owning a drill-ready project, now fully funded; Berkwood completed a major 2017 financing for $1.6 million dollars—added to its existing $600,000.
+Berkwood continues to deliver shareholder value by maintaining a tight share structure—with less than 34 million shares issued to date despite owning an already drilled project, now fully funded; in November 2017 Berkwood completed a major private placement for $2.18 million.
 In addition, Berkwood is led by an experienced management team with over 100 years combined experience in raising capital and developing successful producing mines.

 - Airborne and ground geophysics discovered a possible extension deposit next door to Mason Graphite’s soon to be in production mine.